DNishanth/MultiLine-Text-Selection/README.md

 # Noncontiguous Text Selection
 Allows the user to make concurrent noncontiguous text selections in Chrome.
-Text can be copied to clipboard through ctrl-c or the right-click copy option.
+Text can be copied to clipboard through ctrl+c or the right-click copy option.
 You can also Google search the text through the right click selection menu.

 ## Getting Started